MinecraftU/mcu-curriculum/sequence_4/section_4.md

 ## Setting names

 The names that we've given our new blocks and items so far are all hard-coded into our mod.
-But what if we want people in other countries who speak different languages to play our mod?
-We can use what are called _language packs_ to give our items language-specific names.
+They are all lowercase and use underscores to separate words, but they don't look like the typical names of items in Minecraft.
+Also, what if we want people in other countries who speak different languages to play our mod?
+We can use what are called _language packs_ to give our items language-specific names that will actually show up in the game.
 The packs also replace the cumbersome "package.item.item"-type names with real names such as "Iron Ingot" or "Dirt".

-#### File extensions
+### File extensions

 Before we create our language packs, make sure you have "hide file extensions for known file types" disabled.
 To check if its disabled, go look at your textures.
 If they show up as "_name_.png" you're good.
 Otherwise, follow these instructions.

 ##### Windows
 1. Start -> Control Panel -> Appearance and Personalization -> Folder Options
 2. Click on "View" tab
 3. Click "Advanced settings"
 4. Uncheck the box next to "Hide extensions for known file types" then click "OK"

 ##### Mac
 1. Select Finder -> Preferences -> Advanced
 2. Select "Show all filename extensions"

-## Making the language pack
+### Making the language pack

 1. Create a folder called "lang" in the "assets/examplemod" folder.
 1. Create a new text file called "en_US.lang" in the folder.